 We aim to use the most advanced manufacturing process technology appropriate for our products that is available from our third-party foundry.
 As a result, we periodically evaluate the benefits of migrating our solutions to smaller geometry process technologies in order to improve performance and reduce costs.
 We believe this strategy will help us to remain competitive.
 These ongoing efforts require us from time to time to modify the manufacturing processes for our products and to redesign some products, which in turn may result in delays in product deliveries.
 We may face difficulties, delays and increased expense as we transition our products to new processes and potentially to new foundries.
 We cannot assure you that our current third-party foundry will be able to effectively manage such transitions or that we will be able to maintain our relationship with our current third-party foundries or develop relationships with new foundries.
-If we or our foundry experience significant delays in product deliveries and increased costs, all of which could harm our relationships with our end customers and our operating results.
+If we or our foundry experience significant delays in transitioning to smaller geometries or fail to efficiently implement transitions, we could experience reduced manufacturing yields, delays in product deliveries and increased costs, all of which could harm our relationships with our end customers and our operating results.
 As new processes become more prevalent, we expect to continue to integrate greater levels of functionality, as well as more end customer and third-party intellectual property, into our solutions.
 We may not be able to achieve higher levels of design integration or deliver new integrated solutions on a timely basis.